Parkland, WA98444

 Mortgage and Risk — Parkland, WA

-According to the latest data from the U.S. Department of Housing and Urban Development (HUD) as of 2023, the number of mortgages originated in Parkland, WA in that year was 508.
-61.0% of all primary home loans were conventional, the remainder were government-backed loans, such as FHA loans.
-The average loan-to-value for all loans was 69.0%.
-Of those, 48.0% were >90% loan to value.
-This is considered very high, suggesting that mortgage risk is large in Parkland, WA.
-Investor activity in Parkland, WA is low, as 2.0% of all loans are originated by investors.
-In 2023, 11.0% of all loans were cash-out refinances, suggesting many homeowners are actively tapping their home's equity.
+According to HUD data as of 2023, there were 508 mortgage originations in Parkland, WA, of which 61.0% of loans were conventional mortgages.
+The average loan-to-value was 69.0%, with 48.0% above 90% LTV (very high).
+This implies large mortgage risk in Parkland, WA.
+Investor activity is low, as 2.0% of loans were by investors.
+11.0% of loans were cash-out refinances, suggesting many homeowners are tapping equity.

 Mortgages